 New York State Division of Homeland Security & Emergency Services: Office of Counter Terrorism

-- Coordinating strategies, protocols and first-responder equipment needs to monitor, detect and respond to and mitigate consequences of a possible biological, chemical or radiological terrorist act or threat;
+- Coordinating strategies, protocols and first responder equipment needs to detect a biological, chemical or radiological terrorist act or threat;

 - Working with private entities and local, state and federal agencies to conduct assessments of the vulnerability of critical infrastructure to terrorist attacks;

 - Consulting with appropriate state and local governments and private entities to facilitate and foster cooperation to better prepare the state to prevent and detect threats and acts of terrorism.